 'In terms of detection capabilities, ants are comparable to dogs,' concluded the researchers.
 Indeed more.

 Compared to dogs, however, they require a much shorter training time (30 minutes versus 6-12 months for a dog), less labor and maintenance costs (honey and frozen insects twice a week).
-Our easy 'training' procedure can be done by anyone, with just three days of training.
+Our easy 'training' procedure can be followed by anyone with just three days of training.

 According to the researchers, the ants can be used to detect cancer cells nine times before this "training" is removed from their behavior.
 This makes ants a more efficient and affordable detection tool than any other animal or organism previously studied for comparable purposes.